combox1234/combox1234/README.md

 ## 🚀 About Me
 I'm a computer science student @PCCoE, passionate about exploring and learning new technologies.
 I enjoy working on coding projects, solving real-world problems,  and building my skills for a bright future in tech.

-- 🌱 I’m currently learning **[Current Learning Topic, e.g., Python, R, Data Science]**.
-- 💬 Ask me about **[Your favorite topics or areas you're confident in]**.
-- 📚 Always looking to learn and grow in **[specific fields, e.g., web development, AI, etc.]**.
-- ⚡ Fun fact: [Write something unique about yourself, e.g., "I love solving puzzles!"].

 ## 🛠️ Skills and Tools
 [![My Skills](https://skillicons.dev/icons?i=python,c,cpp,r)](https://github.com/combox1234)